onucsecu2/GoogleTranslatorSeleniumJava/README.md

 >  The produced **result.csv** will be found at home directory which is shown in *Output:* in the application interface.

+***Always try check update as the updated version is surely bugs free and added with new features
  ***This **ReadMe** is created with the help of [stackedit.io] (https://stackedit.io/)